upros/acme-integrations/draft-ietf-acme-integrations.md

    14 {{?RFC2119}} {{?RFC8174}} when, and only when, they appear in all capitals, as shown here.

-The following terms are defined in the CA/Browser Forum Baseline Requirements [CAB] and are reproduced here:
+The following terms are defined in DNS Terminology {{?RFC8499}} and are reproduced here:

-- Authorization Domain Name (ADN): The Domain Name used to obtain authorization for certificate issuance for a given FQDN.
-The CA may use the FQDN returned from a DNS CNAME lookup as the FQDN for the purposes of domain validation.
-If the FQDN contains a wildcard character, then the CA MUST remove all wildcard labels from the left most portion of requested FQDN.
-The CA may prune zero or more labels from left to right until encountering a Base Domain Name and may use any one of the intermediate values for the purpose of domain validation

-- Base Domain Name: The portion of an applied-for FQDN that is the first domain name node left of a registry-controlled or public suffix plus the registry-controlled or public suffix (e.g. “example.co.uk” or “example.com”).
-For FQDNs where the right-most domain name node is a gTLD having ICANN Specification 13 in its registry agreement, the gTLD itself may be used as the Base Domain Name.
+- Label: An ordered list of zero or more octets that makes up a portion of a domain name.
+Using graph theory, a label identifies one node in a portion of the graph of all possible domain names.

+- Domain Name: An ordered list of one or more labels.

+- Subdomain: "A domain is a subdomain of another domain if it is contained within that domain.
+This relationship can be tested by seeing if the subdomain's name ends with the containing domain's name."
+(Quoted from {{?RFC1034}}, Section 3.1) For example, in the host name "nnn.mmm.example.com", both "mmm.example.com" and "nnn.mmm.example.com" are subdomains of "example.com".
+Note that the comparisons here are done on whole labels; that is, "ooo.example.com" is not a subdomain of "oo.example.com".

+- Fully-Qualified Domain Name (FQDN):  This is often just a clear way of saying the same thing as "domain name of a node", as outlined above.
+However, the term is ambiguous.
+Strictly speaking, a fully-qualified domain name would include every label, including the zero-length label of the root: such a name would be written "www.example.net." (note the terminating dot).
+But, because every name eventually shares the common root, names are often written relative to the root (such as "www.example.net") and are still called "fully qualified".
+This term first appeared in {{?RFC0819}}.
+      In this document, names are often written relative to the root.

+The following terms are used in this document:

+- BRSKI: Bootstrapping Remote Secure Key Infrastructures {{?RFC8995}}

 - Certification Authority (CA): An organization that is responsible for the creation, issuance, revocation, and management of Certificates.
 The term applies equally to both Roots CAs and Subordinate CAs

-- Domain Name: The label assigned to a node in the Domain Name System

-- Domain Namespace: The set of all possible Domain Names that are subordinate to a single node in the Domain Name System

-- Fully‐Qualified Domain Name (FQDN): A Domain Name that includes the labels of all superior nodes in the Internet Domain Name System.

-The following terms are used in this document:

-- BRSKI: Bootstrapping Remote Secure Key Infrastructures {{?RFC8995}}

 - CMC: Certificate Management over CMS